 Then one of the scribes approached – after hearing their argument, and seeing that Jesus answered wisely – and asked him, “What is the most important instruction of all?”
 Jesus replied, “The most important of all the instructions is, ‘Hear O Israel – the LORD our God is our only Lord – and you shall love the LORD your God with all your heart, with all your soul and with all your mind and with all your strength’ – this is the most important instruction."
 (Mark 12: 29-30)

-Jesus predicts his students will be persecuted
+Is Jesus predicting his followers will be persecuted?

 Jesus understood that the Romans will be dominating the lands of Judea over the coming century.
 He knew that his students would be persecuted, sometimes by the Judean councils and sometimes by the Romans themselves.